 On the AAP Healthy Child Care America Website at HealthyChildCare.org, you'll find a Resource Library that contains information sorted by topic and type of material.
 Select "Read More" to see the topic options the Resource Library offers.
-For each, you can select whether you want to veiw any or all articles, forms/letters/checklists, handouts, media, PowerPoint, Policy Statement, Publication, Report,Tool/Toolkit, Training or Website.
+For each, you can select whether you want to view any or all articles, forms/letters/checklists, handouts, media, PowerPoint, Policy Statement, Publication, Report,Tool/Toolkit, Training or Website.
 Go to the website and select what you need.
-Updated 12/2012
+Reviewed and reaffirmed 4/2018.

 Learn the Signs, Act Early is a program of the Centers for Disease Control and Prevention.
 It offers activities and materials that foster recognition of developmental milestones.
 The CDC Act Early website has free online materials for parents, credit-bearing professional development for early educators and health professionals.
 Examples include:

-This asthma website includes handy forms and links to other resources for the care of children with asthma.
-A whole section of the website is devoted to forms, guidelines and checklists to use in child care.
-The "Daily Asthma/Allergy Communication" forms are posted on the website in English and Spanish.
-These forms help families and child care providers exchange information easily when the child is having symptoms at home or in the program.
+This asthma website includes handy forms and links to other resources for the care of children with asthma in English and Spanish.
+These forms help families and early care and education providers exchange information easily when the child is having symptoms at home or in the program.
 Other forms on the website help health professionals to communicate their recommendations for the child's care to families and other caregivers.
-12/2012
+Reviewed and reaffirmed 3/2018.